Hamstring stretches are vital to your overall leg health, as well as the health and fitness of your lower back.

 Hamstring Anchor Stretch

-The first stretch was given to me by the orthopedic doctor that I described above when I was treated for a lower back injury.
-I’ll refer to this stretch as the anchor stretch.
-This is the most effective hamstring stretch you can perform, but it must be done correctly.
+The hamstring anchor stretch is the most effective hamstring stretch you can perform, but it must be done correctly.

 Anchor one leg with the ankle/foot on a table, chair, or other object (see photo).